AET-DevOps25/team-devoops/docs/problem_statement.md

 Nothing is worse than waiting for someone who won't show up, thus our tool will ask users to RSVP to any invites they may receive (with ```yes``` / ```no``` options, no tentatives).
 Once an invite is accepted, both users will receive a confirmation email with a corresponding ```ics.``` file in the attachment.
 It will also be possible to postpone or cancel the meetup.

 ### Meeting up
 The Mensa is a big place, and it can be hard to find someone you haven't seen yet.
 Therefore, our tool will enable users to chat with one another in order to arrange a meeting place, or let each other know they may be running late.
-Students on the same table should also have some things in common to talk about, so, to help ease the conversation start, our system's GenAI component will suggest topics based on the students' common interests to help break the ice.
+Students at the same table should also have some things to talk about, so to help ease the conversation start, our system's GenAI component will suggest topics based on the students' common interests to help break the ice.

 ## 🤸 - Intended Users